My kin come from labouring stock:

 The diurnal life: the soil, the seasons,

-The sun, the rain.
-I’ve taken from my heirs
+The sun, the earth.
+I’ve taken my heirs’

 I envy their muddy boots and 4x4s,